Economy of Kuwait: Science and technology

 According to the United States Patent and Trademark Office, Kuwait registered 448 patents as of 31 December 2015, In the early to mid 2010s, Kuwait registered the largest number of scientific publications and patents per capita regionally.
 The Kuwaiti government has implemented various programs to foster innovation resulting in patent rights.
-The WIPO Global Innovation Index found that Kuwait ranks 71st over 139 (for its innovation efficiency ratio (which shows how much innovation output a country is getting for its inputs).
+In 2025, the WIPO Global Innovation Index, which ranks economies according to their innovation capabilities, ranked Kuwait 73rd out of 139 economies.

 Kuwait was the first country in the region to implement 5G technology.
 Kuwait is among the world's leading countries in 5G penetration.
 The Chinese company Huawei has a $1.7 billion investment license in Kuwait to develop the country's ICT sector in line with the Kuwait Vision 2035 strategy.